Tips for setting up a lottery group.

 Remember when a group of Sydney factory workers won $40 million on Powerball and their co-worker, who said he’d paid for his share but was booted from the syndicate after the draw, got zero?
-18 months of legal battles later … turns out he was a regular contributor to one syndicate, but another group had been set up for the $40m draw, which he wasn’t a part of, and that group won.
+Eighteen months of legal battles late, it turned out he was a regular contributor to one syndicate.
+However, another group had been set up for the $40m draws, which he wasn’t a part of, and that group won.
 Ouch!

 And this isn’t the first time we’ve seen a clash over cash.

 In 2015, a group of Toll courier workers in Victoria claimed they were cheated out of a $16.7 million Powerball win after their (now-ex) friend quit his job and ran off with the winnings.
 He said he won a share of the $50m jackpot with a personal ticket and most definitely, hand on heart, pinky swear, not with the syndicate’s tickets that he bought around the same time.
 They didn’t believe him and sued.

 A confidential settlement was reached in the Court case so we’ll never know the truth but what should you do to avoid ruining friendships, missing out on millions and having to hire lawyers?

 - Appoint one person that’s responsible for the syndicate and be clear what’s expected of them.